danbev/learning-quantum-computing/README.md

 |φ> = 1 * |1>
 |φ> = |1>
 ```
+But in principal we are doing the same thing in both examples.

 There is python example, [not_gate.py](./src/not_gate.py) that contains a
 function and plots a bloch sphere.
 ```console
 $ python3 src/not_gate.py
 ```

 And there is a javascript example in [x_gate.js](./lib/x_gate.js).

 #### Pauli-Y